 This Privacy Notice sets out how Tierra Underwriting Limited, with its registered address at Gable House, 239 Regents Park Road, London, United Kingdom, N3 3LF and Tierra Underwriting Europe BV, with registered address at Boulevard Louis Schmidt 87, Brussels, 1040, Belgium (each and together “Tierra”) use and protect information that Tierra obtains about you as “data controller” pursuant to the EU General Data Protection Regulation 2016/679 (GDPR), either on this website or in its relationship with you.
-We collect personal information to offer and administer our insurance intermediary services as a Lloyd’s Coverholder and a mandated underwriter, in addition to any information we collect to engage you as a third-party service provider for general office management purposes.Tierra is committed to ensuring that your privacy is protected.
+We collect personal information to offer and administer our insurance intermediary services as a Lloyd’s Coverholder in the UK and an insurance agent in Belgium, in addition to any information we collect to engage you as a third-party service provider for general office management purposes.Tierra is committed to ensuring that your privacy is protected.
 Your information will be held in accordance with the GDPR and, where applicable, the UK legislation (including the Data Protection Act 2018) or the Belgian Data Protection Act of 30 July 2018.
 Should we ask you to provide certain information from which you can be identified this Privacy Notice sets out why we need your information, how we protect your information and your rights in relation to your information.
 Tierra may change this Privacy Notice from time to time.
-This Privacy Notice is effective from 07 April 2021.
+This Privacy Notice is effective from 29th April 2022 and supersedes any previous notices issued by Tierra.

 We collect the following information: